Trade Wars

 - Students under 18 require parent/guardian signatures

-- Registration must be completed through school counselors
+- Registration should be completed through school counselors

 Competition Categories